 “I hate bad food.
 If I am allergic to anything it is bad food,” says Antonio Carluccio as he dips pieces of bread into a pool of sauce before breaking up a soft white fillet of fish into pieces with his fingers.
-“It’s the only allergy that I’ve got, thank God.
+“It’s the only allergy I’ve got, thank God.
 I have refused 30 years of supermarket publicity because I think they are just full of mediocrity.”

 Carluccio's life has been steeped in good food.
 From foraging in Italy during his childhood, importing wines and unearthing mushroom colonies in the UK, to owning the legendary Covent Garden restaurant Neal Street (where Jamie Oliver cut his teeth), releasing countless cookbooks dealing with Italian food and hosting popular TV series such as Two Greedy Italians with Genarro Contaldo.
 It’s safe to say that he is an authority on both regional Italian food and food philosophy.